Chandigarh stalking case: Police find CCTV footage, NCW asks for updates

 Chandigarh Police have found crucial CCTV footage from the night the Haryana Bharatiya Janata Party chief’s son and his friend stalked a woman, Varnika Kundu, Hindustan Times reported.
 On Monday, the police had claimed that CCTVs along the stretch where the incident had occurred were not working.
 An officer told the English daily that the footage shows the woman’s vehicle being followed by a white car.

+The CCTV footage shows Vikas Barala stalking Varnika Kundu, News 18 reported on Tuesday.

 “The Chandigarh Police have retrieved footage of five CCTV cameras on the route, capturing the chase of victim’s vehicle by the alleged vehicle of the accused,” a Chandigarh Police officer told Hindustan Times.
-The central government is fighting off speculation that it tried to cover up the crime, also because Vikas Barala and his friend Ashish Kumar were allegedly not charged under harsher sections of the law, such as kidnapping.
+The central government is fighting off speculation that it tried to cover up the crime, also because Vikas Barala and his friend Ashish Kumar were not charged under harsher sections of the law, such as kidnapping.

 NCW asks for regular updates